bnarath/YouTube_Trending/README.md

 After finding [this](https://www.kaggle.com/datasnaek/youtube-new) dataset in [Kaggle](https://www.kaggle.com/), we thought of leveraging this data to derive meaningful insights.

-The Data set is consists of information about the trending videos for a span of 205 days across 10 countries.
-"To determine the top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)"
+The Data set consists of useful but limited details on the trending videos for a span of 205 days across 10 countries.
+It is mentioned that "To determine the top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)" which is not revealed publicly.
+Though, many interesting explorations were already done by many Kagglers on the same dataset, we identified a huge scope ahead; especially, in the direction of predicting popularity and identifying behavioural patterns.
+This deemed possible by identifying and formulating usecases and solving them by incorporating many more features with API retrieved data, engineering new features, and building efficient models etc.

-## Data Path:
+## Data Modeling:
 Cleaned and merged Data is uploaded [here: name-Popularity_DF.pkl](https://drive.google.com/drive/folders/1ovyTyDPmwY9NIAqOC7C4y1SWwoec3Nmj?usp=sharing) as a pickle file (due the file size limitation in github)

 ## Research Questions